dynamsoft-docs/mobile-document-scanner-docs-js/guides/document-scanner-v3.0.md

 To run the sample, create a new file called `hello-world.html`, then copy and paste the code above into the file.
 Next, serve the page directly by deploying it to a server.

-If you are using VS Code, a quick and easy way to serve the project is using the [Live Server (Five Server) VSCode extension](https://marketplace.visualstudio.com/items?itemName=yandeu.five-server).
+If you are using VS Code, a quick and easy way to serve the project is using the [Live Server VSCode extension](https://marketplace.visualstudio.com/items?itemName=yandeu.five-server).
 Simply install the extension, open the `hello-world.html` file in the editor, and click "Go Live" in the bottom right corner of the editor.
 This will serve the application at `http://127.0.0.1:5500/hello-world.html`.

 Alternatively, you can use other methods like `IIS` or `Apache` to serve the project, though we won't cover those here for brevity.